pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 end
 ```

-Note that to run as processes functions must have a `::Clock` variable as their first argument.
+Note that to run as processes functions must have a `Clock` variable as their first argument.

 ## Startup

-With the following commands we can register and start processes under the clock.
+With the following commands you can register and start processes under the clock.

 - [`Prc`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.Prc): prepares a function to run as a process in a simulation,
 - [`process!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.process!): Register a `Prc` to a clock, start it in a loop as an asynchronous process and return its id.